Elmendorff, Karl Eduard Maria (also Carl)

 died: 21.10.1962 in Hofheim (Taunus)

 Karl Elmendorff was born in Düsseldorf, the son of a merchant.
-After attending a humanistic grammar school, he first studied classical philology, German studies and dentistry in Freiburg, Munich and Münster.
-He then studied musicology in Cologne and Bonn under Fritz Steinbach (1855-1916) and Hermann Abendroth (1883-1956).
-In 1916 he became Kapellmeister at the Stadttheater in Düsseldorf, in 1920 he moved to Mainz, for a season to Hagen and then became Music Director in Aachen.
-In 1925, the Munich State Opera appointed him First Kapellmeister and later General Music Director.
-In 1932, he became General Music Director at the Nassauisches Landestheater Wiesbaden.
-Here he conducted Verdi's "Aida" and "Macbeth", Wagner's "Ring", Strauss' "Rosenkavalier" and several symphony concerts.
-There were also modern operas such as Eduard Künneke's "Nadja" and Wolf-Ferrari's "Schalkhafte Witwe".
-In 1936, Elmendorff went to the Mannheim National Theater and in 1938 he was also appointed Kapellmeister at the Berlin State Opera.
-In 1938, he was appointed Staatskapellmeister by Adolf Hitler.
-In 1942, Elmendorff succeeded Karl Böhm (1894-1984) at the Sächsische Staatskapelle Dresden and the Semperoper.
-Here he was appointed Music Director of the Dresden State Opera in 1943.
+After attending a humanistic high school, he first studied classical philology, German language and literature, and dentistry in Freiburg, Munich, and Münster.
+He then studied musicology in Cologne and Bonn under Fritz Steinbach (1855–1916) and Hermann Abendroth (1883–1956).
+In 1916, he became Kapellmeister at the Stadttheater in Düsseldorf; in 1920, he moved to Mainz, spent a season in Hagen, and then became Chief Music Director in Aachen.
+In 1925, the Munich State Opera appointed him Principal Kapellmeister and later General Music Director.
+In 1932, he became General Music Director at the Nassau State Theater in Wiesbaden.
+There he conducted, among other works, Verdi’s *Aida* and *Macbeth*, Wagner’s *Ring*, Strauss’s *Rosenkavalier*, and several symphony concerts.
+He also conducted modern operas such as Eduard Künneke’s *Nadja* and Wolf-Ferrari’s *The Mischievous Widow*.
+In 1936, Elmendorff moved to the Mannheim National Theater, and in 1938 he also took on the role of Kapellmeister at the Berlin State Opera.
+In 1938, he was appointed State Kapellmeister by Adolf Hitler.
+In 1942, Elmendorff succeeded Karl Böhm (1894–1984) at the Sächsische Staatskapelle Dresden and the Semperoper.
+There, he was appointed Chief Music Director of the Dresden State Opera in 1943.

-Artistically, Elmendorff was regarded at home and abroad as one of the most important and distinguished Wagner interpreters.
-His professional success is also reflected in the size of his income.
-This rose from RM 14,000 a year in 1932 to RM 40,000 in 1937.
-His professional success, which was also made possible by his proximity to the regime, not only made Elmendorff financially independent, but also enabled him to perform abroad.
-Elmendorff supported the Nazi regime in particular by performing in the territories occupied by Germany.
-The conductor regularly performed in occupied and unoccupied parts of France as well as in Belgium and fascist Italy.
-In 1943, he was awarded the War Merit Cross II Class without Swords.
+Artistically, Elmendorff was regarded both at home and abroad as one of the most important and distinguished interpreters of Wagner.
+His professional success is also evident in the size of his income, which rose from 14,000 RM annually in 1932 to 40,000 RM in 1937.
+His professional success—which was made possible in part by his proximity to the regime—not only made Elmendorff financially independent but also enabled him to perform abroad.
+Elmendorff supported the Nazi regime in particular through performances in German-occupied territories.
+The conductor regularly performed in both the occupied and unoccupied parts of France, as well as in Belgium and fascist Italy.
+In 1943, he was awarded the War Merit Cross, Second Class, without Swords for these efforts.

-Karl Elmendorff was awarded the Goethe Plaque of the State of Hesse in 1956.
-He received the Richard Strauss Medal and the Leuschner Prize.
+In 1956, Karl Elmendorff was awarded the Goethe Plaque by the State of Hesse.
+He also received the Richard Strauss Medal and the Leuschner Prize.

-Karl Elmendorff died on October 21, 1962 in Hofheim am Taunus.
-He was buried in Wiesbaden's North Cemetery.
-A bust of Elmendorff, created by Ernst Dostal, stands in the staircase to the first tier of the Wiesbaden State Theater.
+Karl Elmendorff died on October 21, 1962, in Hofheim am Taunus.
+He was buried at the Nordfriedhof in Wiesbaden.
+A bust of Elmendorff, created by Ernst Dostal, stands in the stairwell leading to the first tier of the Hessian State Theater in Wiesbaden.
 A street in Wiesbaden was named after him in 1965.
-Due to an appearance at the Reich Party Congress in 1933 and the associated effective support of the Nazi movement, Karl Elmendorff made a noticeable commitment to National Socialism as a political movement and to the Nazi regime.
-Due to his close relationship with the top echelons of the Nazi regime, he achieved well-paid positions and thus benefited materially from the regime.
-For this reason, the Historical Expert Commission appointed by resolution of the City Council in 2020 to review traffic areas, buildings and facilities named after people in the state capital of Wiesbaden recommended renaming the street named after Karl Elmendorff in the south-east district in 2023.
-His membership of the NSDAP and his profession in the Reich Chamber of Culture also led to the recommendation of the Historical Commission.
+Due to a performance at the 1933 Reich Party Congress and his associated active support of the Nazi movement, Karl Elmendorff made a clear commitment to National Socialism as a political movement and to the Nazi regime.
+Through his close ties to the leadership of the Nazi regime, he attained well-paid positions and thereby benefited materially from the regime.
+For this reason, the Historical Expert Commission—appointed in 2020 by resolution of the City Council to review public spaces, buildings, and facilities in the state capital of Wiesbaden named after individuals—recommended in 2023 that the street in the Südost district named after Karl Elmendorff be renamed.
+His membership in the NSDAP and, due to his profession, in the Reich Chamber of Culture also contributed to the Historical Expert Commission’s recommendation.

-[This text was created in 2012 by Holger Reiner Stunz for the printed version of the Wiesbaden City Dictionary and revised and supplemented by Dr. Katherine Lukat in 2024].
+[This text was written in 2012 by Holger Reiner Stunz for the print edition of the Wiesbaden City Encyclopedia and revised and expanded in 2024 by Dr. Katherine Lukat.]

 Literature